William R. Boggs: Early life and education

-Civil War service
+American Civil War

 Boggs resigned from the U.S. Army the very day that the Georgia Convention adopted its ordinance of secession.
 However, his father-in-law stayed in the Federal service.
 Early in the war, Boggs was appointed by Governor Joseph E. Brown as the purchasing agent to procure arms, ammunition, and supplies for Georgia's state troops.
 Later, in the Provisional Confederate Army, Boggs' duties were again as an engineer and ordnance officer, given primarily to staff duty for such officers as Braxton Bragg.
 He was never given the command of troops in combat, although he commanded all engineers and artillery in Pensacola, Florida.
 His major accomplishments were to perfect and complete fortifications and supply depots in 1861 (including the defenses of Charleston, South Carolina, and Pensacola); to engineer Kirby Smith's invasion of Kentucky in 1862; and to assist Smith's military administration west of the Mississippi River from 1863 to 1865.

 In 1862, he was appointed colonel, Chief Engineer of the State of Georgia.
 In recognition of his efforts in constructing the fortifications that defended Savannah, Georgia, one of the earthworks was named Fort Boggs.
 During the Kentucky campaign, Colonel Boggs, by then back in the Confederate national service, won the confidence of his superiors.
 On General Kirby Smith's recommendation, he was promoted to the rank of brigadier general and became chief of staff under him in the Trans-Mississippi Department in the spring of 1863.
 Late in the war, Boggs resigned after a quarrel with Smith.
 For a short time thereafter, he commanded the District of Louisiana, but was soon superseded by Brig.
 Gen. Harry T. Hays and he subsequently awaited orders at Shreveport, Louisiana.

 Early in 1865 he enlisted in an expedition to enter military service in Mexico.
 Finding that the purpose of its leaders was to fight for Maximilian, rather than Juarez, he withdrew his name and returned to the Confederate army.
 With the collapse of the Confederate armies in the East, Kirby Smith moved his headquarters to Houston, Texas.
 The surrender of his army was made by Smith's subordinates, in which General Boggs participated, the parole of Boggs being dated June 9, 1865.